 Step 6a

 Specify what port the servo is connected to on the controller.
 It is essential to follow this recommendation.
 The plugin has blue question boxes (and throughout the ARC software) to assist your robot development.
-It is recommended to use the blue question marks and read the content to understand what options do.
+Using the blue question marks and reading the content is recommended to understand what options do.

 Step 7

 Each dynamixel servo will have a unique ID.
 Enable each ID for the servos by checking the respective box.
 When an ID is checked, the ARC software will use the Vx (virtual servos) corresponding with that ID.
 For example, if you enable Dynamixel servo ID #2, the ARC V2 servo will control it.
 Also, specify the protocol version of the servo.
 Different dynamixel models will use one of the two protocols.
 Consult the datasheet of the dynamixel servo to know what protocol it uses -or- contact Robotis for more information on using their product.
-To get the servo's full resolution, ensure you have entered the MAX resolution for that servo model.
-Each model has different resolutions, or it can be configured using the Dyanmixel utilities.
+Ensure you have entered the MAX resolution for that servo model to get the servo's full resolution.
+Each model has different resolutions or can be configured using the Dyanmixel utilities.

 Step 8